A Machine Learning Approach to Robustly Determine Director Fields and Analyze Defects in Active Nematics: Conclusions and Discussions

-We present a machine learning based approach for automatically extracting orientation information from images of active nematics, which enables downstream analyses, such as topological defect detection and tracking, defect orientation estimation, and related characteristics.
-Our approach is robust against noise and is able to generalize to images captured by settings (e.g., microscope instruments, lighting conditions, and camera focus) not encountered in the training phase.
-Comparison of results from applying our method and the traditional method to experimental data demonstrates the superior performance of the machine learning approach.
+We present a machine learning based approach for automatically extracting director fields from images of active nematics, which enables downstream analyses, such as topological defect detection and tracking, defect orientation estimation, and related characteristics.
+Our approach is less sensitive to noise and can generalize to images captured by settings (e.g., microscope instruments, lighting conditions, and camera focus) not encountered in the training phase.
+Comparison of results from applying our method and the traditional method (TM) to experimental data demonstrates the superior performance of the machine learning approach.
+Despite the advances relative to traditional image processing methods, we note that our method does not entirely eliminate noise, particularly in suboptimal regions such as overexposed areas or those containing additional microtubule filaments above the plane of the active nematics.
+Furthermore, as our model is trained on PolScope images, its performance may vary slightly when applied to raw images from other microscopy techniques due to differences in noise distributions.
+Nevertheless, machine learning models have consistently demonstrated their potential in the realm of Soft Matter research, providing precise and automated solutions for diverse tasks, from dynamic predictions \cite{zhou2021machine} to defect analyses \cite{minor2020end, chowdhury2023topological}.
+Our algorithm can be further improved by training on other types of microscopy images.

-In the future, we plan to use the predicted orientation field to do sequence prediction.
+By employing the suggested machine learning method, we can obtain director fields with greater accuracy.
+This enhances the reliability of detecting and pinpointing defects.
+Such improved data is vital for addressing scientific questions regarding the time taken for a system to reach a steady state, the spatial distribution of defects, and their rates of annihilation and proliferation.
+In the future, we plan to use the calculated director field to do dynamics forecasting.
 In other words, given a short time sequence of images from an active nematics experiment, we aim to predict the subsequent time evolution of the sample.
+The more accurate calculation of director fields and detection of defects should lead to improvements over current algorithms \cite{zhou2021machine,colen2021machine}.
+Forecasting is the first step toward being able to control the behaviors of an active nematics system, by actuating with light or other external control inputs.
 Similarly, we hope to use this approach to derive statistics of the system's characteristics and link them with the dynamics of active nematic systems.
-Our goal is to develop a model that can provide reliable guidance for accurately controlling the behaviors of an experimental active nematic system.
 More broadly, our approach could be generalized to other active matter and soft matter systems.